ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-bare-metal-profiles.md

 ## Profiles list
 {: #nw-iaas-intel-bm-list}

-The following is an overview of the SAP-certified profiles with Intel Bare Metal:
+The following is an overview of the SAP-certified profiles with Bare Metal Intel servers:

 | **Profile** | **CPU Cores** | **CPU Threads (aka. vCPU)** | **Memory (RAM GB)** | **SAPS** |
 | --- | --- | --- | --- | --- |